-With the current pandemic and travel restrictions, along with financial constraints for many, summer vacation plans may have to be temporarily shelved.
+With the current pandemic and travel restrictions, along with financial constraints for many, vacation plans may have to be temporarily shelved.
 But the desire to escape reality – for just a bit – is still very much alive.
 How can that off-work journey still happen while so many people remain in their homes?
 We have some tips for making the best of the situation—it’s called a staycation!
 And we’ve put together a list of 16 fun themed at home vacation ideas that will help you create those cherished vacation memories without ever leaving the house!

 What is a Staycation?